awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 + SUSE Linux Enterprise Server 12 with Service Pack 1 and kernel 3\.12\.49\-11
 + SUSE Linux Enterprise Server 12 with Service Pack 2 and kernel 4\.4
 + SUSE Linux Enterprise Server 12 with Service Pack 3 and kernel 4\.4
++ SUSE Linux Enterprise Server 12 with Service Pack 4 and kernel 4\.12
++ SUSE Linux Enterprise Server 12 with Service Pack 5 and kernel 4\.12
++ SUSE Linux Enterprise Server 15 with kernel 4\.12
++ SUSE Linux Enterprise Server 15 with Service Pack 1 and kernel 4\.12
++ SUSE Linux Enterprise Server 15 with Service Pack 2 and kernel 5\.3
 + Ubuntu 12\.04, 12\.10, 13\.04, 13\.10, 14\.04, 14\.10, 15\.04, 16\.04, 16\.10, 17\.04, 18\.04, and 20\.04, with a supported kernel\.
 For example, Ubuntu 18\.04 requires kernel 4\.15\.

+### Boot modes<a name="vmimport-boot-modes"></a>

+When a computer boots, the first software that it runs is responsible for initializing the platform and providing an interface for the operating system to perform platform\-specific operations\.
+VM Import/Export supports two variants of the boot mode: Unified Extensible Firmware Interface \(UEFI\) and Legacy BIOS\.
+You can choose whether to specify the optional `--boot-mode` parameter as `legacy-bios` or `uefi` when importing your VM\.

+Refer to the [Boot Modes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ami-boot.html) section of the *Amazon Elastic Compute Cloud User Guide* for more information about specifying a boot mode, and UEFI variables\.

 ### Volume types and file systems<a name="vmimport-volume-types"></a>

-VM Import/Export supports importing Windows and Linux instances with the following file systems:
+VM Import/Export supports importing Windows and Linux VMs with the following file systems:

 **Windows**
-MBR\-partitioned volumes and GUID Partition Table \(GPT\) partitioned volumes that are formatted using the NTFS file system\.
-For GPT\-partitioned volumes, only VHDX is supported as an image format\.
+GUID Partition Table \(GPT\) and Master Boot Record \(MBR\) partitioned volumes that are formatted using the NTFS file system are supported\.
+If no boot parameter is specified, and the VM is compatible in both boot modes, the GPT volumes will be converted to MBR partitioned volumes\.

+**Note**
+VM Import/Export will automatically detect the boot modes your Windows VM is compatible with\.
+If the Windows VM is only compatible in a single boot mode, you don't need to specify a specific `--boot-mode` parameter\.
+If your Windows VM is compatible with both boot modes, and the following criteria is met for the imported disk, VM Import/Export will select Legacy BIOS by default\.
+You can specify `uefi` for the `--boot-mode` parameter to override this behavior\.
+The disk is smaller than 2 terabytes
+The disk does not contain more than 4 primary partitions The disk is not a Windows dynamic disk
+The file format is VHDX

 **Linux/Unix**
-MBR\-partitioned volumes that are formatted using the ext2, ext3, ext4, Btrfs, JFS, or XFS file system\.
+MBR partitioned volumes and GUID Partition Table \(GPT\) partitioned volumes that are formatted using the ext2, ext3, ext4, Btrfs, JFS, or XFS file system are supported\.

+**Important**
 Btrfs subvolumes are not supported\.
-GUID Partition Table \(GPT\) partitioned volumes are not supported\.

 ## Licensing options<a name="licensing"></a>